-Fujifilm X-T2 versus Nikon D700
+Fujifilm X-T2 vs Nikon D700

-The Fujifilm X-T2 and the Nikon D700 are two enthusiast cameras that were revealed to the public, respectively, in July 2016 and July 2008.
+The Fujifilm X-T2 and the Nikon D700 are two enthusiast cameras that were officially introduced, respectively, in July 2016 and July 2008.
 The X-T2 is a mirrorless interchangeable lens camera, while the D700 is a DSLR.
 The cameras are based on an APS-C (X-T2) and a full frame (D700) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Nikon provides 12.1 MP.
+The Fujifilm has a resolution of 24 megapixels, whereas the Nikon provides 12.1 MP.